 Top Five Finds from the Attic of Bevan Dufty

-In the photo above, Bevan (front and center) poses with American author, playwright, public health advocate and LGBT rights activist Larry Kramer (back row, third from the left) at a dinner for the Human Rights Campaign Fund in Washington D.C. in 1985.
+In the photo above, Bevan (front and center) poses with American author, playwright, public health advocate and LGBTQ rights activist Larry Kramer (back row, third from the left) at a dinner for the Human Rights Campaign Fund in Washington D.C. in 1985.
 Kramer is best-known for writing the Tony Award-winning play The Normal Heart and the Academy Award-nominated script for Women in Love.
 He was also a Pulitzer Prize finalist for The Destiny of Me, a play about AIDS.

 4. A Snapshot of William Dufty in His Bathrobe

 Bevan's dad, American author and nutrition activist William Dufty, moved out when Bevan was young, so there aren't many pictures of him in Bevan's possession.
-Following the divorce from Bevan's mother, Dufty married three-time Academy Award nominated actress Gloria Swanson, who starred as Norma Desmond in Sunset Boulevard.
-The elder Dufty also ghostwrote Billie Holiday's 1956 autobiography Lady Sings the Blues, which was later made into a movie starring Diana Ross.
+Following the divorce from Bevan's mother, the elder Dufty married three-time Academy Award nominated actress Gloria Swanson, who starred as Norma Desmond in Sunset Boulevard.
+Bevan's dad also ghostwrote Billie Holiday's 1956 autobiography Lady Sings the Blues, which was later made into a movie starring Diana Ross.
 Later in life he became an enthusiast for macrobiotic diets, about which he penned Sugar Blues, a book about the dangers of white sugar consumption, which was championed by his friends John Lennon and Yoko Ono.
 The above photo was sent to Bevan by his father's lover (yes, in spite of his marriages to Bevan's mother and Swanson, Dufty was gay), Dennis Fairchild, after Dufty passed away from cancer in 2002.

 3. A Personal Note from Billie Holiday

 Inked in the top left corner of the framed photograph above are the words "To my family the Duftys."
-The woman who scrawled those words, Billie Holiday, was a legendary American jazz singer famous for crooning jazz standards such as "God Bless This Child" and "Don't Explain."
+The woman who scrawled those words, Billie Holiday, was a legendary American jazz singer famous for crooning jazz standards such as "God Bless This Child" and "Don't Explain".
 According to Bevan, Holiday, his godmother, spent long periods of time in his family's apartment while she and his father worked on Lady Sings the Blues.
-One of Holiday's CDs actually features a clip of her teasing a then-two-year-old Bevan about his red underwear.
+One of Holiday's albums actually features a clip of her teasing a then-two-year-old Bevan about his red underwear.